(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 • Multiverse –All other software that is under copyright or legal restrictions.

-In Debian, these are as followed:
+In Debian, these are as follows:

 • Main – It is free licensed software.